 Although newer gasoline has less lead than old gasoline, you could still face lead contamination if you live near an area where old gasoline was spilled.

 For more information, check out this article from the CDC on lead in private wells.

-Although your plants may not absorb lead from the water or soil, you can still get lead on the fruit or edible leaves if you use well water on your plants.
+According to the Oregon State University, plants do not generally absorb lead into their tissues.
+However, you can still get lead on the fruit or edible leaves if you use well water on your plants.

 Excessive Nitrogen or Nitrates In Well Water

 If you live near a farm or ranch, your well water could contain excessive levels of nitrogen or nitrates.

 For one thing, agricultural runoff from nitrogen-based fertilizers could raise the nitrogen levels in your well water.

 Also, runoff from animal manure on a cow or chicken farm could be a source of nitrogen in your well water.

 In addition, if your well is too close to a leaking septic or sewage system, you could also see nitrates in your water.